draios/kubernetes-sysdig-metrics-apiserver/README.md

 by Sysdig's monitoring solution.

-In the following example, we're creating an autoscaler based on the `net.http.request.count` metric.
+In the following example, we're creating an autoscaler based on the `net.http.request.count` metric and for a `deployment` workload.
 The autoscaler will adjust the number of pods deployed for our service as the metric fluctuates over or below the threshold (`targetValue`).